Symptoms

 CHILDREN rarely suffer from serious TMJ disorder symptoms, because their extensive capacity for growth adaptation will change their facial structure to accommodate even extreme bite strain rather than allowing the strain to create tissue damage.

-ADAPTATION - eventually eliminates the acute symptoms, because TMJ disorders are self-limiting conditions.
-Longitudinal studies of tens of thousands of untreated patients have shown that they all eventually achieve adequate jaw function and relief of symptoms, because even severely damaged TMJs undergo fibrosis of the retrodiskal (behind the disk) tissues, as described in MANAGING THE ARTHRITIC TMJ under the tab TMJ DISORDERS.
-Afterwards, people may still have a bite that causes difficulty chewing (like operating a door off the hinges), chronic postural muscle tightness that includes the jaw muscles (myofascial pain), and some ear problems that have persisted from previous damage; but they are unlikely to develop persistent TMJ inflammation or acute pain unless they have an extremely strained bite or a systemic arthritic condition, and any TMJ disorder symptoms they do experience respond quickly to simple treatment or even just time.
+ADAPTATION - eventually eliminates the acute symptoms, because TMJ disorders are self-limiting due to fibrosis of the retrodiskal (behind the disk) tissues, as described in MANAGING THE ARTHRITIC TMJ under the tab TMJ DISORDERS.
+This adaptation almost always succeeds by middle age.
+Older people may still have a bite that causes difficulty chewing (like operating a door off the hinges), chronic postural muscle tightness that includes the jaw muscles (myofascial pain), and some ear problems that have persisted from previous damage; but they are unlikely to develop persistent TMJ inflammation or acute pain unless they have an extremely strained bite or a systemic arthritic condition like rheumatoid arthritis that happens to attack the TMJs, and TMJ injuries respond quickly to simple treatment or even just time, despite the deterioration of the TMJs continuing on X-rays and MRI.

-ELDERLY people often experience TMJ noises like grating and rubbing sounds, but they rarely suffer from TMJ inflammation or serious ongoing symptoms, because successful adaptation almost always occurs by middle age, even as the deterioration of the TMJs continues on X-rays and MRI.
 Adaptation is probably more successful in older people, because their diminished neuromuscular reactivity removes a key element from the symptom generating cycle; in which joint damage in a TMJ triggers reactive jaw muscle tightening, which causes more joint damage, which triggers more jaw muscle tightening, etc. These protective neuromuscular reflexes were designed to diminish with age, because, in the small number of our ancestors who got old, they could be triggered so frequently by the arthritic changes of normal aging that they could prevent basic function.

 ACUTE TMJ PROBLEMS are usually accompanied by TMJ inflammation, which produces swelling that stretches the joint capsule and pushes the affected condyle down and away from the skull like an expanding bag of water under a table leg, thereby separating the back teeth on that side.
 In such cases, biting forcefully produces immediate pain, because it drives the condyle into the swollen joint capsule; and the pain can be relieved by biting forcefully on a small piece of leather, folded paper, or a wooden coffee stirrer placed between the second molars on the side of the inflammation.

 JAW MUSCLE TENSION always accompanies TMJ inflammation, because muscles automatically tighten up to protect injured joints.
-When a TMJ is inflamed, the jaw muscles can never fully relax.
+When a TMJ is inflamed, the jaw muscles stay hypervigilant and can never fully relax.
 Their chronic low level tension inhibits resting circulation in their capillary beds and thereby prevents them from being able to adequately flush out their waste products.
 In this manner, the jaw muscle tension causes the pain, but the TMJ inflammation causes the jaw muscle tension.
 Treating the jaw muscles produces short term relief, because it helps flush waste products out of the capillary beds; but, if the cause of the muscle tightness is not addressed, the relief will not last.

 The cause of the jaw muscle tightness in most cases is the strained bite maintained by a strained facial growth pattern that persists in adulthood.
 The strained bite restricts the range of motion of the mandible.
 Patients often report feeling like they cannot find a comfortable place for their mandible, like an arm that's enclosed in a box that prevents it from fully stretching out.
 In most TMJ disorder patients, the teeth form the box, and the overbite prevents the bone from access to the more comfortable position.
 Reactions vary.
 In more aggressive people, the muscles become hyperactive and react to the restricted range of motion by pushing on the box in various directions to try to achieve more freedom of movement.
 In more passive people, the muscles react by becoming hypoactive and undergoing atrophy.